Grant Proposal Certificate Program

 - identify (submit) an appropriate RFA, discussed with the grants manager, with deadline within next 12 months,

-- submit a timeline for the writing that completes final draft 2 weeks before submission deadline.
+- submit a timeline for the writing that completes final draft 2 weeks before submission deadline,

-in a single Academic Year will receive a Certificate in Grantsmanship.
 The coursework includes 2 required workshops and 2 of the faculty member’s choosing, from an array of 12 different electives.

-Required workshops (both are required for the certificate program):
+Required workshops (Both are required for the certificate program)